 Mark Hanger, President (Dunedin Branch)

 Armed with a degree in botany, an adventurous spirit and an effervescent love of nature, Mark Hanger got himself the ultimate job as a nature tour guide 25 years ago, however, year by year he’s seen wilds of the south change dramatically in the drive towards development.

-When he’s not tripping around the foothills and mountain peaks of the South Island, he can be found in his 15-hectare garden battling gorse or indulging in one of his favourite pastimes: watching trees grow.
+When he’s not tripping around the foothills and mountain peaks of Aotearoa, he can be found in his hectare of native garden, or growing and processing cider apples.

 As well as being a self-confessed tree-hugger, he’s a climate change activist, a water conservation guru, and - more recently - a seabird re-homer.
 He ultimately wants to return all of the seven lost species of seabirds once found along the Otago coast back to their former homeland.

 Kate Graeme, Deputy President (Tauranga Branch)

 Kate Graeme is a Tauranga branch committee member and the local Kiwi Conservation Club (KCC) coordinator, and a volunteer in the pest control team at Aongatete Forest in the western Bay of Plenty.